vmware/terraform-provider-avi/website/docs/r/avi_prioritylabels.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `uuid` -  Uuid of the priority labels.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.